 A Japanese Omakase in Singapore is very common in Singapore, where people here often seek good food surprises when meeting their loved ones.

-If you have not heard of the word Omakase, here’s a simple explanation for you.
+If you’ve been living under a rock and the word ‘Omakase’ is new to you, here’s a simple explanation.
 Basically, Omakase means to put your trust wholeheartedly in the sushi chef who is preparing you a meal.

 Every customer’s dining experience with an omakase course begins with several plates, starting with the lightest food, and often followed by heavier dishes as well as desserts.
 All in all, an Omakase dinner is a culinary encounter.

 It showcases the best ingredients for this season as well as the in-depth knowledge of the chef.
 A Japanese Omasake promises multiple forms of prepared sushi, sashimi, as well as nigiri courses.

 So, if you find that you are constantly craving Sushi, Sashimi, Unagi, Tempura, and Nigiri after being tempted by the concept of Omakase, this article is for you.

 Here are some of the best Japanese omakase restaurants in Singapore that boast of this long-standing tradition.

 ✔️ 2 Michelin Star Sushi Restaurant

 ✔️ Best Seasonal Seafood

 ✔️ Best Fresh Ingredients